MFredX/sap-btp-app/README.md

 - New builds and deployments will be triggered when new code is pushed to the master branch.

+- An AzureDevOps YAML pipeline was used

-### Build Process
+### Build and Deploy Process

-The `azure-pipelines.yml` outlines the steps of the build process.
+The `azure-pipelines/azure-pipelines.yml` outlines the steps of the build and deploy process.

+There are three stages currently in this pipeline;

+1. Build
+2. Test (Mock tests used)
+3. Deploy

 ### Release Process